adam-chandler/adams-nc-be-news/README.md

 # Northcoders News Back End

-This repository is a RESTful news API which will later be built a front end.
+This repository is a RESTful news API.

 You can find the repository hosted [here](https://adams-be-nc-news.herokuapp.com/api/).